dukeofhazardz/alx-low_level_programming/0x18-dynamic_libraries/README.md

-A readme on dynamic libraries in c programming
+A readme on dynamic library in c programming